 - the vendor’s solicitor will give the discharge documents (bank documents showing that all mortgages have been paid off) to the purchaser’s solicitor within a certain number of days after completion of the purchase (i.e. after payment of the purchase price by the purchaser).

-6. If a purchaser intends to buy a flat over which there is a negative equity (the purchase price to be paid cannot fully offset the outstanding mortgage loan), how can the purchaser deal with the risk?
+6. If a purchaser intends to buy a flat over which there is negative equity (the purchase price to be paid cannot fully offset the outstanding mortgage loan), how can the purchaser deal with the risk?

-Due to the down-turn of the property market after 1997, the purchaser must ask the estate agent and the vendor whether or not the flat is subject to a negative equity.
+Due to the down-turn of the property market after 1997, the purchaser must ask the estate agent and the vendor whether or not the flat is subject to negative equity.

 If the answer to the above is “yes”, the purchaser should negotiate with the vendor for the inclusion of a term in the provisional sale and purchase agreement that the deposits should be kept by the vendor’s solicitor until and unless the vendor can show that the outstanding mortgage loan is not greater than the balance of the purchase price (full purchase price minus the deposits).
 This term can minimize the purchaser’s loss in case the vendor fails to discharge the existing mortgage before the hand over of the flat.